Date of Award

 Church schools - Curricula.

 White, Melanie E., "A Descriptive Study of 21st Century Instructional Practices In the Association of Christian Schools International in Kentucky, Ohio and West Virginia" (2012).
 Theses, Dissertations and Capstones.
-Paper 239.
+239.